NemanjaP83/NemanjaP83/README.md

 -->

 ## 🔭 I’m looking for internship or job
 - 🌱 I’m currently learning ReactJS & Redux for frontend & NodeJS, ExpressJS and MongoDB for backend.
+Also learning Vue3 & NuxtJS.
 - 😄 Love to work with ReactJS :heart:
 - 💬 Ask me about anything
 ## 📫 How to reach me: